Benefits of Breastfeeding

 - Nose to nipple: position your baby so that their nose is level with your nipple.
 This will ensure they fully open their mouth and attach well.

-Always get help from a midwife or
+Always get help from a midwife or lactation consultant if you are experiencing difficulties with breastfeeding.

 Breastfeeding Support